heliophysicsPy/heliophysicsPy.github.io/_pages/docs/reports/february2019.md

 exclude: true
 ---

 The first in-person meeting of the Python in Heliophysics Community was held at LASP in Boulder, Colorado, on November 13-15, 2018.
-The meeting consisted of a mix of presentations, discussions, and an “unconference,” which allowed attendees to organize a set of discussions based around consensus on topics of interest.
+The meeting consisted of a mix of presentations, discussions, and an "unconference", which allowed attendees to organize a set of discussions based around consensus on topics of interest.
 A report summarizing the meeting has been produced and is available through http://heliopython.org/meetings/.

 We held a well-attended poster session at AGU, and also an informal community lunch meeting.
 We have continued to hold telecons every two weeks, though the government shutdown caused a pause due to low attendance.
 Future telecons are being scheduled around topic discussions led by community experts.